aroylee-applaudo/aroylee-applaudo/README.md

 - 👀 I’m interested in all about Data, Databases, information and Tech in general
 - 🌱 I’m currently learning GCP, Postgres, python and R
 - 💞️ I’m looking to collaborate on Data Projects
-- 📫 How to reach me aroylee@gmail.com
+- 📫 How to reach me aroylee@gmail.com and agiron@techsolutions-sv.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...